MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/before-you-receive-database-change-notifications-using-the-oracle-ebs-adapter.md

 ---
+description: "Learn more about: Considerations for receiving database change notifications using the Oracle E-Business Suite adapter"
 title: "Considerations for receiving database change notifications using the Oracle E-Business Suite adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"